About the TAG Certified Against Fraud Program

 By encouraging legitimate participants in the digital advertising supply chain to meet these standards, the TAG Certified Against Fraud Program has been shown to be an effective tool in reducing fraudulent invalid traffic in the digital advertising supply chain.
 The 2017 TAG Fraud Benchmarking Study, conducted by The 614 Group, found that the use of TAG Certified distribution channels for digital advertising cut the IVT rate to 1.48 percent across more than 6.5 billion display and video impressions, reducing the level of fraud by more than 83% compared to the broader industry average.

 Tools to Succeed

-- The Payment ID Protocol enables companies to ensure that payments made in the digital ad ecosystem are going to legitimate companies.
+- The Payment ID System creates a chain of custody for digital advertising transactions, helping companies to ensure that payments made in the digital ad ecosystem are going to legitimate partners.

 Ready to Get Started?

 Reach out to TAG at email@example.com to start on the path to being “Certified Against Fraud” today.